 SOIR-IM believes that all individuals have the right to participate and be given an opportunity to be an equal member of society.
-All rights holders have the universal right to not be discriminated or ignored.

 We believe that investing in individuals’ economic inclusion will drive future innovation and sustainable development forward.
 For us, it is important to invest in women’s economic inclusion since it leads to gender equality and positive impact for the whole household.

 Economic inclusion is about giving marginalized women, youth and groups the means to be in control of their own economic life and helping them improve their economic situation while at the same time improve their status.